 Squamish Lil’ wat Cultural Centre specializes in authentic and exclusive handcrafted Northwest Coast First Nations art and merchandise.
 Shop online or visit the centre and choose from a selection of Indigenous handcrafted works of art, home accents, clothing and accessories, jewellery, pottery, baskets, and books.

-📍 Nanaimo, BC + Online
+📍1380 B Raines Rd, Nanaimo, BC + Online

-📍 Holiday Pop-Up Shop in Campbell River, BC + Online
+📍1131 Shoppers Row, Campbell River, BC + Online

 House of Himwitsa Native Art Gallery is Indigenous-owned and specializes in sharing the culture of the Nuu-chah-nulth People–the People who live “all along the mountains and the sea” on the West Coast of Vancouver Island.
 Add artwork, carvings, jewellery, and weaving by local artists to your online shopping cart.